 - 27. The Council's highway network comprises over one million individual items of apparatus.
 A detailed knowledge of the location, type and condition of the highway inventory is vital to the establishment of appropriate service standards and efficient maintenance regimes.
 The Council has also a statutory duty in accordance with the new Flood & Water Management Act to publish a register of flood structures for interrogation by the public during 2011. - 28.
 A number of highway management systems are used currently to manage highway data and resources.
-These are vital for effective asset management and for responding efficiently to customer enquiries and they require investment and development.
-Geographical information systems (GIS) are being used increasingly to analyse asset inventory, condition information, and
+These are vital for effective asset management and for responding efficiently to customer enquiries.
+These require significant investment and development.
+Geographical information systems (GIS) are being used increasingly to analyse asset inventory, condition information, and other data, and to display the information against map backgrounds for greater interaction of information and easier interpretation of results.

-- other data, and to display the information against map backgrounds for greater interaction of information and easier interpretation of results. - 29.
-The Council has a framework of inventory and attributes visible on GIS that can be easily updated.
+- 29. Until recently, the majority of existing inventory information was held in databases in tabular form and not represented spatially.
+Work recently undertaken by the asset management team has addressed this prior to the start of the new Transport Services contract so that we now have a framework of inventory and attributes visible on GIS that can be easily updated. - 30.
 It is a main objective of the new Transport Services contract to update the inventory as part of the routine day to day business to ensure data is current and easily interrogated.
 There is also a pressing business need to digitise our large stock of highway records and plans.